anorak6435/simpedit/README.md

 - [x] add more binary operations (with precedence)
 - [x] build a definition for a local variable
 - [x] BUGGED build a definition for memory manipulation
+    - [x] FIX use the mem keyword when referring to memory
 - [x] FIX can handle function definitions without arguments
 - [x] build a function call definition
+- [ ] build comment definition
 - [ ] build a for loop definition